Office of University Communications and Marketing

 For more information, please contact the Office of Marketing and Publications at 717-477-1201 or email email@example.com.

-The University indicia (name and marks) are registered with the U.S. Department of Commerce Patent and Trademark Office and with the Pennsylvania Department of State Corporation Bureau.
+The university indicia (name and marks) are registered with the United States Department of Commerce Patent and Trademark Office and with the Pennsylvania Department of State Corporation Bureau.
 As such, they are exclusive property of Shippensburg University.
 Any commercial use of these marks is restricted to official licensees only.
-A Shippensburg University licensing agreement grants the licensee a non-exclusive right to use the University marks on articles approved by the University
+A Shippensburg University licensing agreement grants the licensee a non-exclusive right to use the university marks on articles approved by the university.

 University Services Rep.

 Indianapolis, IN 46240